 5) Free online workouts from Orangetheory Fitness

-This intense circuits-based fitness method claims to typically burn up to 1000 calories per class, so definitely isn't one for the faint-hearted.
+This intense circuits-based fitness method claims it can help you burn up to 1000 calories per class, so definitely isn't one for the faint-hearted.
 They've only just started rolling out studios across the UK, so if you haven't made it to an in-person class yet, now could be the perfect opportunity to check out what they're like.
-The Orangetheory crew are posting a different daily workout, free of charge on their website (and also have an app filled with extra content, challenges and tips).
+The Orangetheory Fitness crew are posting a different daily workout, free of charge on their website (and also have an app filled with extra content, challenges and tips).

 Check out Orangetheory Fitness's free online workouts every day.